nakhunchumpolsathien/TR-TPBS/README.md

 # TR-TPBS
 A dataset for Thai text summarization.

+### **Update 23 Nov.
+2020**
+The official and larger version of this dataset, called ThaiSum, can be found in [this repo](https://github.com/nakhunchumpolsathien/ThaiSum).
+It also comes with several trained models available to download.

 ## Download TR-TPBS Dataset
 | File | Remark |Size |
 |--- |  --- | --- |